 Braking System Being Stripped Down

 When ELV’s end up in a treatment facility or breakers yard the brake system is will be stripped down either for the benefit of selling valuable parts or to be recycled.
 The first thing that is normally dealt with are the brake pipes.
 These cannot be re-used so they tend just to be cut off from the relevant calipers.
 But before this can be done, all brake fluids need to be drained from the system.
 The normal process is to undo the bleed nipples on the wheel calipers and either pump the brake pedal or use a syphon to capture the fluid into a suitable container.
 It is then transferred to a sealed container ready to be disposed of correctly at a treatment facility.
-The brake pipes can then be taken off the vehicle and rolled up to be melted down as often these are made of brass.
+The brake pipes can then be taken off the car and rolled up to be melted down as often these are made of brass.

 These are thicker than the brass pipes and made of reinforced rubber with brass ends.
 Normally these should not be re-sold but in rare situations, (for example of they are nearly brand new), there could be an option for these to be sold on.